 How Plastic Pallets Reduce Product Damage in the Warehouse

 The biggest advantage of plastic pallets is the way they are built.
 A plastic pallet lacks nails that could protrude and damage products, and its deck is built in one piece, without the long gaps of a wood pallet.
 Nonabsorbent plastic also reduces the likelihood of contamination by chemicals, and since a plastic pallet doesn’t splinter and is easily washed and sanitized, there is no need for a slip sheet.
-The light, even, consistent weight of a plastic pallet not only reduces product damage but also fuel costs and wear and tear on equipment.
+The consistent and light weight of a plastic pallet not only helps reduces product damage but wear and tear on equipment.

 In the end, switching to a plastic pallet can save companies money in more than one way.
 One of the most obvious is not having to use a slip sheet, which saves $0.60 to a $1.50 on every pallet load.
 Another is reducing product damage in the warehouse and in transit, which adds up to positive and substantial savings over time on every operation in the supply chain.
 This combination of practicality, reliability, and safety makes plastic pallets the obvious choice.